Jamming and Unusual Charge Density Fluctuations of Strange Metals

 A specific type of phase transition that these randomly populated lattices can undergo is broadly known as \textit{rigidity percolation}, when a disordered elastic network loses rigidity in a continuous fashion at $p=p_c$.
 This can be seen by examining the effective bulk modulus $B$ and the shear modulus $G$ of a bond-diluted lattice, defined by how the potential energy of the lattice $U$ changes in response to small linearized strains $u_{ij}$: \beq \Delta U=\frac{B}{2}\left(u_{xx}+u_{yy}\right)^2+2G\left[u_{xy}^2+\frac{1}{4}\left(u_{xx}-u_{yy}\right)^2\right]. \eeq The predicted zero-frequency bulk and shear moduli of these diluted lattices grow continuously from $0$ across such a transition, as $p$ grows larger than $p_c$.
+The density-density response near jamming is discontinuous across the critical point due to the jump in the bulk modulus, as opposed to the response near RP.
+The MEELS phenomenology is better captured in terms of RP, even though the nature of the anomalous low-energy excitations in the vibrational density of states is the same for both.
 This paper focuses on the \textit{universal} behavior of \textit{rigidity percolation}, that is, the characteristics of the phase transition that do not depend on the underlying microscopic lattice geometry.

-For a single sublattice in two dimensions, the self-consistent equation for the elastic coefficients reads \beq \frac{p-\pazocal{K}\left(\omega\right)}{1-\pazocal{K}\left(\omega\right)}=\frac{1}{z}\frac{1}{s_{\textsc{BZ}}}\int_{\textsc{BZ}}\textrm{d}^2q\;\textrm{Tr}\left[D\left(q,\pazocal{K}\left(\omega\right)\right)\left(D\left(q,\pazocal{K}\left(\omega\right)\right)-\omega^2I\right)^{-1}\right] \eeq where $p$ is as defined earlier, $D(...)$ is the dynamical matrix, and $z$ is the average number of bonds per unit cell.
+For a single sublattice in two dimensions, the self-consistent equation for the elastic coefficients reads \beq \frac{p-\mathcal{K}\left(\omega\right)}{1-\mathcal{K}\left(\omega\right)}=\frac{1}{z}\frac{1}{s_{\textsc{BZ}}}\int_{\textsc{BZ}}\textrm{d}^2q\;\textrm{Tr}\left[D\left(q,\mathcal{K}\left(\omega\right)\right)\left(D\left(q,\mathcal{K}\left(\omega\right)\right)-\omega^2I\right)^{-1}\right] \eeq where $p$ is as defined earlier, $D(...)$ is the dynamical matrix, and $z$ is the average number of bonds per unit cell.
 The derivation of the more general form of this expression can be found, for instance, in the supplemental material of \cite{LiarteLub2019}.